 I recently purchased new camera straps – Peak Design Leash and Clutch.
 Peak Design is a manufacturer of some interesting camera accessories mostly straps and clips to hold the camera in various positions.
 They sell online and ship internationally.
 I ordered Leash and Clutch and paid $67.41 after applying a 10% discount coupon.
 I placed the order on 28 March and I received them in Mumbai, India on 7 April.

 They have warehouses in Toronto, London, Hong Kong and California and they ship from a warehouse near to you.
 Before I placed the order I was apprehensive about shipping times and whether I will receive the product at all because they ship for free if the order is above $50 and the only service they could afford would be postal service.
 I had a bad experience with International postal service.
+But do not make my mistake, use change of address online for right address registration, which you will provide to your supplier.
 Couple of months ago I had purchased something from eBay USA and the item was sent though USPS first class international mail and I never received it ultimately having to get a refund after more than a month.
 The seller shipped it and I could track it till it was in the US but once it left US there was no track of the item.
 Seller lost the item and I lost the difference in foreign exchange between order and refund.

 So I wasn’t sure if I will receive my Leash and Clutch if they ship through regular postal service, so before placing the order I sent them an email asking which shipping service they use.
 They replied back with a link to their FAQ about shipping which I had already read.
 So that was of no help.
 I went ahead and placed the order hoping for the best.
 I ordered it on Saturday 28 March 2015, I got shipping notification on Monday 30 March and it was shipped through Hong Kong Post International Registered Mail.
 They also provided me a tracking number.
 I crossed my fingers and the wait began.